 “I was just eating a bit of sorbet.
 Raspberry,” I said.

-“It doesn’t sound like you’re offering any,” he said throwing me a glare.
+“It doesn’t sound like you’re offering any,” he said, throwing me a glare.

 “No, I wasn’t,” I replied.
 “HEY!”
-I exclaimed as he reached around me grabbing the jar and wrenching the spoon out of my hand, “that’s mine!”
+I exclaimed as he reached around me, grabbing the jar and wrenching the spoon out of my hand, “that’s mine!”

 “Not anymore,” he smiled.
 I jumped to get the jar out his hand and found myself using his shoulders and the counter to try and get to his reach.
 “Where are your clothes?”

-All of a sudden I became incredibly aware that I was climbing on him wearing only my underwear.
+Suddenly, I became incredibly aware that I was climbing on him wearing only my underwear.
 I moved to cover myself and turn around to leave when he caught me and pushed me against the counter.